viogp/get_nebular_emission/README.rst

 Tutorial with an example run
 -----------------------------

 Brief tutorial going through all the main options of the code are available for a input text file, **run_txtinput_tutorial.py**.
-A more in-depth review of all the options in the code can be found at Expósito-Márquez et. al. 2024 in prep.
 The tutorials run over model galaxies stored in the *example_data* directory.
 These are produced at z = 0 by the semi-analytical model described in [Gonzalez-Perez et al. 2020](https://academic.oup.com/mnras/article/498/2/1852/5894931).

 The example code make selections within the data, calculate emission line luminosities and make test plots.
 A line ratio diagram with the results from the example text file, without considering dust attenuation, can be seen below together with the local data from [Favole et al. 2023](https://arxiv.org/abs/2303.11031).